Bev7787/COMP3100Project2023/README.md

 # COMP3100Project2023
-COMP3100 Project
+COMP3100 Project Stage 2

-This is the repository for the COMP3100 Assignment.
+This is the repository for Stage 2 of the COMP3100 Project.

 The assignment code is contained in Main.java.
 To compile and run the client, do